-The nopal cactus is the most commonly cultivated Opuntia species At that time, they used both the young shoots and the prickly pears for food en.
+The nopal cactus is the most commonly cultivated Opuntia species.
+In the pre-Columbian period, when Columbus discovered it, the cactus spread across America.
+The natives used both the young shoots and the prickly pears for food.
+They also used the prickly pear as a traditional medicinal plant and as a dye that they used in their rituals.
 One of the first explorers of the American Southwest, Cabeza de Vaca, reported in the 1500s that indigenous peoples celebrated the prickly pear harvest with festivals similar to the current Mardi Gras.

 In the post-Columbian period, the prickly pear spread all over the world, mainly because sailors valued the nopal cactus effect as a prevention against scurvy.
 The nopales were quickly naturalized throughout the Mediterranean, as many shipping routes began or ended in the port cities.
 Because the prickly pear has healthy components, it has also gained in importance as a modern and successful dietary supplement in recent years.

 Antioxidants protect our cells from damage caused by free radicals.
 The nopal cactus is rich in antioxidants and reduces the burden of free radicals.

 Protection for the nerve cells

 lowering cholesterol levels